 Horse slaughter proponents claim that shutting down U.S. plants has depressed the market for horses, resulting in over 100,000 unwanted horses in the United States and a concomitant increase in abuse, neglect and abandonment.
 Yet, more horses are slaughtered now than before the U.S. plants closed.
 According to the Government Accountability Office, nearly 138,000 American horses were exported to slaughterhouses in Canada and Mexico in 2010.
 How can closing U.S. facilities depress the market for horses when demand from killer buyers continues to rise?
 Such numbers directly undermine the argument put forth by slaughter proponents.

-In March of 2019, The Safeguard American Food Exports (SAFE) Act was introduced.
+In March of 2019, The Safeguard American Food Exports (SAFE) Act, H.R.961 / S.2006, was introduced.
 If passed into law, The SAFE Act would ban horse slaughter facilities within the USA, end the current export of American horses for slaughter abroad, and protect the public from consuming toxic horsemeat.

-We urge to join the effort to pass The SAFE Act by reaching out to your federal legislators.
-The horses need your voice.
+We urge you to join the effort to pass The SAFE Act by reaching out to your federal legislators.